tonethar/IGME-235-Shared/hw/htaccess.md

 9. Once you are logged in however, you should be able to get to the page.

 ## Submission
+You will do the following in the Assignments section of your myCourses shell.

-You will submit a zip of your two .htaccess files.
-I suggest putting them in different sub-folders in the zip because they have the same name.
-Please make this a ZIP file, not some other format. (note at this point, you could just grab a copy of your whole 235 folder from banjo and zip it up -- your .htaccess files should download as well and be in their proper places)
+1. Submit a zip of your two .htaccess files.
+We suggest putting them in different sub-folders in the zip because they have the same name.
+Please make this a ZIP file, not some other format.
+(Note: at this point, you could just grab a copy of your whole 235 folder from banjo and zip it up -- your .htaccess files should download as well and be in their proper places.)

-In addition, include links to the following (on Banjo):
+2. In addition, include links to the following (on Banjo):
 - Link to a non-existent page so that your 404 page automatically loads.
 - Link to the error directory, so that the noterror page automatically loads.
 - An https link to your auth page, so that login comes up.